LOKI: Large-scale Data Reconstruction Attack against Federated Learning through Model Manipulation: Methodology

 \subsection{Attack architecture}

 We insert an attack module at the start of a model that consists of a convolutional layer followed by two FC layers.
 This module is shown in Figure~\ref{fig:identity_maps}.
-Compared to Robbing the Fed~\cite{fowl2022robbing}, we only add an additional convolutional layer, a minimal change.
-We leak images using the gradients of the weight parameters connecting the output of the convolutional layer to the first FC layer.
+We leak images using the computed gradients of the weight parameters connecting the output of the convolutional layer to the first FC layer.
 The dimension of the output of the convolutional layer depends on the image size and number of kernels.
 For a $32\times32$ image and $100$ kernels, the output would have dimension $32\times32\times100$.

-The size of the first FC layer depends on the client batch size.
-Generally, we have $4$ units in the layer for each image in the batch size.
+The size of the first FC layer depends on the local dataset size for FedAVG or batch size for FedSGD.
+Generally, we add $4$ units in the layer for each image.
 With a batch size of $64$, this would be $256$ units.
-Every unit in the first FC layer is connected to the second FC layer.
-This second FC layer is the input to the rest of the model architecture and has the same dimensions as the input image to our first convolutional layer.
-As an inserted module, it is important that the input and output dimensions are the same, as the rest of the model will expect the same input dimension.
+Every unit in the first FC layer is connected to the second FC layer, which is the input to the rest of the model architecture and will have the same dimensions as the input image.
+As an inserted module, it is important that the input and output dimensions are the same, so that the dimensionality expected by the benign model is not altered.